Murder Secret Families

 If you are a survivor in a murder secret family and you want to talk to other survivors, pick situations in which you feel safe to say, “My mother/father/parents tried to kill me.”
 I met those other women just by saying, “My mother tried to kill me.”
 One of the women became the person I could talk to about my murder memories and later experiences.

-The statistics reveal that up to 5 children die everyday at the hands of their parents.
+The statistics reveal that up to 7 children die everyday at the hands of their parents.
 I think the true statistic is higher because as many as 2,300 children go missing everyday.
 We just haven’t found all the bodies.
 Little bodies are easy to hide.
-Some of those little bodies have been found in freezers, suitcases, household walls, basements, wardrobes, coolers, gardens, underneath houses, in trash bins, and in a recycling plant.
-I think rivers have washed away thousands of little bodies.
-Caylee Anthony’s little body was found accidentally in a wooded area, but people were looking for it.
-How many little bodies will stay buried in woods because no one is looking or because their bodies are hidden better than Caylee’s was?
+Some of those little bodies have been found in:

-I think at least 5 to 20 children survive attempted murder by their parents every day.
+I think 10 to 20 children survive attempted murder by their parents every day.
 Some of the murder attempts will be repeats, as in my case.
 But all of those children are then forced to grow up with the people who tried to murder them.
 It is a trauma that can spill into other lives.
 Because my therapy was inadequate, I was unable to cope with a sudden memory of a cruel punishment my mother repeatedly used so she could listen to me sob.
 After a chance meeting with my mother forced the buried memory to surface, I lost all awareness of where I was and what I was doing while driving with three children in the back seat of my car.
 I caused an accident.
-If I almost killed three children because of my inability to cope with overwhelming trauma, other survivors of attempted murder by their parents have killed people accidentally or intentionally because of their inability to cope with overwhelming trauma.
+I almost killed three children because of my inability to cope with overwhelming trauma.
+It’s likely that other survivors of attempted murder by their parents have killed people accidentally or intentionally because of their inability to cope with overwhelming trauma.